deepanshs/csdmpy/docs/source/index.rst

 The main objective of this python module is to facilitate an easy import and export of the CSD model serialized files for Python users.
-Moreover, the `csdfpy` module utilizes standard Python libraries such as Numpy and Scipy and therefore empowers the end users to process or visualize the imported datasets with any third party package(s) compatible with Numpy and Scipy.
+Moreover, the module utilizes Python libraries such as Numpy and Scipy and therefore empowers the end users to process or visualize the imported datasets with any third party package(s) compatible with Numpy and Scipy.